ravichandrak/weatherApp/README.md

 # weatherApp

-Web application using OpenWeatherMap and google map api.
+Web application using OpenWeatherMap api and google map api.

+Technologies Used :  Bootstrap, jQuery